marketplacer/load-facebook-profile-demo-ios-ac-account-store/README.md

 TegLoginWithFacebook.accessToken(accountStore)
 ```

-Gets Facebook access token.
+Returns Facebook access token.
 This function can be useful for facebook login in the app.
 The token is used by your server to verify the facebook user ID.
 The server will send the following request: `https://graph.facebook.com/me?fields=id&access_token=YOUR_ACCCESS_TOKEN`.
 This request will return the user id which you will compare with User id returned by `TegLoginWithFacebook.loadProfileInfo` function.

 `accountStore` argument is obtained by calling `TegLoginWithFacebook.requestAccessToFacebookAccount`.